Phaze1D/frontend-nanodegree-mobile-portfolio/README.md

 Once those commands are finished, open you browser and goto `localhost:8080`

 ### Implementation
+These are the implementations that I made to optimize this website.
+I used the techniques that I learn from Udacity Frontend Nanodegree and tools like gulp and imageMagick to make the site render I fast as possible.

 #### Gulp Optimizations
 Used gulp to minify all .js, .css and .html files and moved all the files to a dist folder.
 I also used imageMagick to optimize all .png and .jpg images